dvidelabs/flatcc/README.md

 Note: `libflatcc.a` can only parse a single schema when the schema is given as a memory buffer, but can handle the above when given a filename.
-It is almost possible to simply concatenate schema together to obtain the same effect in memory, but for this to work each schema must be separated by a global scope reset such as an empty `namespace;`.
-This is currently not supported.
+It is possible to concatename schema files, but a `namespace;` declaration must be inserted as a separator to revert to global namespace at the start of each included file.
+This can lead to subtle errors because if one parent schema includes two child schema `a.fbs` and `b.fbs`, then `b.fbs` should not be able to see anything in `a.fbs` even if they share namespaces.
+This would rarely be a problem in praxis, but it means that schema compilation from memory buffers cannot authoratively validate a schema.
+The reason the schema must be isolated is that otherwise code generation for a given schema could changes with how it is being used leading to very strange errors in user code.

 ## Required Fields and Duplicate Fields